Last updated on December 12th, 2020 at 09:12 pm

 Download Home Assistant Image file

-Open the following link https://www.home-assistant.io/hassio/installation/ and download the VDI file under virtual appliance bullet.
+Open the following link https://www.home-assistant.io/hassio/installation/ and download the VDI file under “As a virtual appliance (x86_64/UEFI)” bullet.

 This is the virtual disk image that contains everything we need to start our Home Assistant on Windows.